BlueManedHawk/Ex-Nihilo/docs/PLANS.md

 	- [ ] _The Safe_, a mysterious and confusing song.
 - [ ] A few multi-movement songs which's movements play during normal gameplay in no particular order:
 	- [ ] _The Air of the Solstice_, a track intended to evoke feelings of adventure.
 Will be somewhat similar to _The Key_, except not.
-	- [ ] _The Peaceable Day_, a track intended to evoke that feeling you get when you're in a hard rain with no thunder on a very toned day.
+	- [ ] _The Peaceable Day_, a track intended to evoke that feeling you get when you're in a hard rain with no thunder on a very toned (as in grey, but more polite) day.
 	- [ ] _The Island of Rocks_, a track intended to invoke a feeling of depression, sadness, and remorse.
+This will be the only song played when suffering through the five flowers of grief (see below).
+	- [ ] _The Silliest Question_, a track intended to evoke a feeling of confused acceptance.
+Will be somewhat like _The Safe_, but less jarring and more focussed on exploration (_of what‽_).
 - [ ] A few songs which specifically play during combat, each named after a tool of combat.
 Deterimning what "during combat" means will be _extremely_ difficult, especially without angering everybody.
 - [ ] Songs for bossfights, each one building on the last, and with each one named after the according boss.
 - [ ] A credits song, consisting of a medley of everything, and including most of the rest of the soundtrack.